Pymongo: Python Library to Query a MongoDB Database

 Conclusion

 The unfathomable amount of data generated today makes it necessary to find better alternatives like this to query data.
-To summarize, in this article, we learned how to query a MongoDB database using PyMongo.
-Also, we understood how to apply various filters as per the situation required.
+In this article, we learned how to query a MongoDB database using PyMongo.
+Also, we understood how to apply various filters per the required situation.

 Key Takeaways